 It’s worth remembering that tens of thousands of new-build home owners in the UK have had StoreFloor fitted, it’s a very common option in houses that often don’t have much storage space elsewhere.

 You can also collect from our warehouse in Leicestershire (postcode LE9).
-Please contact us to book in your collection. *Note that collection is temporarily suspended owing to Government restrictions to stop Coronavirus.
-However we can still send our products to you.*
+Please contact us to book in your collection.

 We ship worldwide; and if you are outside of Europe, you can buy on our international website, www.loftzone.com.